Preparing for SRCCON 2022

 - To join a session during its scheduled time, click on the designated Zoom link on the Eventbrite page for participants.

-This year, 80% of our sessions have facilitators who identify as women, and over 70% have facilitators of color.
+This year, nearly 90% of our sessions have facilitators who identify as women, and over 70% have facilitators of color.
 Session facilitators represent backgrounds and organizations from across the community, and they draw on the experience of participants in the room to guide conversations and collaborative work.
 At SRCCON, it isn’t about the person who starts the presentation — it’s about everyone who showed up and is in the room.

 As a participant, you should be ready to be active in each session.
 With 75-minutes set aside, there’s plenty of time for discussions, reflection, and even sometimes group exercises and other activities.
 Every session will have a volunteer welcome person, so if you have to jump in a little late, they’ll help orient you.
 You can also follow along or catch up in the session Google Docs, also listed on the Eventbrite page.